-The Pfizer vaccine requires two doses given, three weeks apart.
-Your child is considered fully vaccinated 14 days (two weeks) after receiving the second dose.
+The Pfizer vaccine requires two doses, three weeks apart for children 5 and older.
+Your child is considered fully vaccinated 14 days after receiving the second dose.
+The Pfizer vaccine dose for kids ages 5 to 11 is one-third the adult vaccine dose.